Audi sees lower profitability as invests to catch BMW

 The forecast highlights the cut-throat battle at the premium end of the auto market, where Audi has sold more cars than BMW in the first two months of this year, but third-placed Mercedes-Benz is closing the gap on both of its bigger competitors.

-Audi, the profit engine of Europe's biggest carmaker Volkswagen (VW), plans to expand its model range to 60 upmarket cars and sport-utility vehicles (SUV) by 2020 from 52 now, and is investing more than 1 billion euros (730 million pounds) in new factories in Mexico and Brazil.
+Audi, the profit engine of Europe's biggest carmaker Volkswagen (VW) (VOWG_p.DE), plans to expand its model range to 60 upmarket cars and sport-utility vehicles (SUV) by 2020 from 52 now, and is investing more than 1 billion euros ($1.1 billion) in new factories in Mexico and Brazil.

 But the heavy spending is squeezing margins, at a time when the industry is fighting to attract buyers amid slowing demand in emerging markets and a sluggish recovery in Europe.